jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 For the rest of my time I want to talk about the Heavy Ass weights our team has created, and give you some tactical suggestions for making yours awesome.

-## SLIDE: Screenshot of Wistia Documentation
+## Screenshot of Wistia Documentation

 The first is documentation.
 Pretty much everyone in the room has documentation, right?
 If you are a b2b app, you need documentation.